-The general fund budget for the fiscal year ended June 30, 2017, was developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
-Over the course of the year, the school revised its general fund budget several times.
-See the Budgetary Comparison Schedule for additional information.
+The general and special revenue fund budgets for the fiscal year ended June 30, 2018 were developed based on the School's anticipated revenues and expenditures, the expected student population for the school year, and federal grants.
+Over the course of the year, the school revised its general and special revenue fund budgets.
+Refer to the Budgetary Comparison Schedule for additional reference.